denix666/paratrooper/README.md

 _Paratrooper clone written in Rust_

-**Please note, that game is in development at the moment, so it is still not comlpleted!**

 Commands to build/run:

 >_All commands execute from the parent folder (where the "Cargo.toml" file exists)_